Are you feeling discouraged believing that you'll never feel relief

 How is EMDR therapy different from other therapies?

-EMDR Therapy does not require client's to talk in great detail about the distressing issue or to complete homework between sessions.
+EMDR Therapy does not require clients to talk in great detail about the distressing issue or to complete homework between sessions.
 EMDR Therapy.
 Rather than focusing on changing the emotions, thoughts, or behaviors resulting from the distressing issue as in Cognitive Behavior Therapy, EMDR allows the brain to resume its natural healing process.
 EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.
 For many clients, EMDR therapy can be completed in fewer sessions than other traditional "talk" therapies.
+Learn more about what to expect in an EMDR Therapy session.

 How does EMDR therapy affect the brain?

 We know that our brains have a natural way of making sense of traumatic memories and events.
 While many times traumatic experiences can be managed and resolved spontaneously, they may not be processed without help.
-This is because often times the traumatic experience overwhelmed our brain's ability to process the experience at the time.
-For example, the trauma occured during childhood, we felt helpless during the traumatic experience, or we were unable to affect change or the outcome of the experience.
+This is because oftentimes the traumatic experience overwhelmed our brain's ability to process the experience at the time.
+For example, if the trauma occurred during childhood, we felt helpless during the traumatic experience, or we were unable to affect change or the outcome of the experience.

 Stress responses are part of our natural fight, flight, or freeze instincts.
 When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create an overwhelming feeling of being back in that moment, or of being “frozen in time.”
 EMDR therapy helps the brain process these memories and allows normal healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is reduced or resolved.